Pfarre Mariahilf

 Worth knowing

-Die Pfarre Mariahilf ist Namensgeberin des Innsbrucker Stadtteils westlich der Innbrücke, der bis 1837 als Obere Anbruggen was well known.
-In addition to the Mariahilf church, the cemetery, the kindergarten, the Kunstkammer and the Widum are also part of an ensemble of buildings that represent an impressive example of the influence of the church on infrastructure, society and the community.
-The origins of the Mariahilf parish date back to the 17th century.
-After Swedish, French and Hessian troops had devastated large parts of neighbouring Bavaria and the town of Bregenz during the final years of the Thirty Years' War (1618 - 1648), the Tyrolean estates solemnly vowed on 1 February 1647 to donate a church to Cranach's miraculous image of Mariahilf, which now hangs in St. Jakob's Cathedral, if Tyrol was spared the ravages of war.
+The parish of Mariahilf gives its name to the Innsbruck district west of the Inn Bridge.
+Together with the Mariahilf Church, the cemetery, the kindergarten, the Kunstkammer, and the Widum (rectory), it forms a complex that vividly illustrates the church’s influence on infrastructure, society, and community life.
+The origins of the parish date back to the 17th century.
+After Swedish, French, and Hessian troops had devastated large parts of neighboring Bavaria and the city of Bregenz during the final years of the Thirty Years’ War (1618–1648), the Tyrolean Estates vowed on 1 February 1647 to build a church dedicated to Cranach’s miraculous image Mariahilf—today housed in the Cathedral of St. James—should Tyrol be spared the horrors of war.
+With the building project, the Estates also sought to demonstrate political self-confidence toward the reigning Archduchess Claudia de’ Medici and her chancellor Biener.

 Maria help Innsbruck!